-Workshops will be held on Wednesdays from 11 am – 1 pm.
+If scheduling is a challenge, we are now making the recordings available with registration.
 Suggested offering is $20 per session or $60 for the series.
-If scheduling is a challenge, we are now making the recordings available with registration.
-Should you be experiencing financial hardship but would like to participate, just reach out to Gabriel or Laura and we will find a workable solution.
+Should you be experiencing financial hardship but would like to participate, please reach out and we will find a comfortable solution.
+Props such as blocks, belts, blankets, a bolster, chair and wall space will be beneficial but not required.

 Join Gabriel in this continuing study of the sacred texts of yoga.
 All are welcome – whether new to this type of study or those who have attended Gabriel’s previous workshops.